 Amoxicillin is a penicillin antibiotic.
 It is used to treat bacterial infections, such as chest infections (including pneumonia) and dental abscesses.
 It can also be used together with other antibiotics and medicines to treat stomach ulcers.

-It's used in children, often to treat ear infections and chest infections.
+It's often prescribed for children, to treat ear infections and chest infections.

-The medicine is only available on prescription.
-It comes as capsules or as a liquid that you drink.
+Amoxicillin is only available on prescription.
+It comes as capsules or as a liquid that you swallow.
 It's also given by injection, but this is usually only done in hospital.

-Amoxicillin isn't suitable for some people.
+Amoxicillin is not suitable for everyone.
 To make sure amoxicillin is safe for you, tell your doctor if you:

-- have had an allergic reaction to amoxicillin or penicillin or any other medicines in the past
+- have ever had an allergic reaction to amoxicillin or penicillin or any other medicine

 - have liver or kidney problems

-The usual dose of amoxicillin is 250mg to 500mg taken 3 times a day.
+The usual dose of amoxicillin capsules is 250mg to 500mg, taken 3 times a day.
 The dose may be lower for children.